Let’s talk about the sales process in this article.

 Recall that sales is all about relationship building.

 To keep the relationship alive, regular follow-ups cannot be missed.
-A smart CRM system provides tools to organize your sales management by automating follow-ups and scheduling follow-up reminders in the agent’s personalized schedule.
+A smart CRM system provides tools to organize your sales management by automating follow-ups and scheduling follow-up reminders in the agent’s personalized schedule during the sales process.

 An organized and powerful CRM has many more features that we have discussed here.